All Episodes

 Let not your heart be troubled.

-All right, we're gonna get to Hillary's comments from last night in just a minute, but the uh anointed one is this is final press conference.
+All right, we're going to get to Hillary's comments from last night in just a minute, but the anointed one is this is final press conference.

-This is this will be Obama's last press conference all about Russia.
+This will be Obama's last press conference all about Russia.

 We're going to start fairly early in the press conference.

-Are you prepared to call out President Putin by name for ordering this happening?
+Are you prepared to call out President Putin by name for ordering this hacking?

 And do you agree with what Hillary Clinton now says that the hacking is actually partially responsible for her loss?

-And that as a consequence, uh, it is important for us to review all elements of that and make sure that we are preventing that kind of interference uh through cyber attacks in the future.
+it is important for us to review all elements of that and make sure that we are preventing that kind of interference through cyber attacks in the future.

 That shouldn't be a partisan issue.

-And uh hope is that the president elect is going to similarly be concerned with making sure that we don't have potential foreign influence in our election process.
+And my hope is that the president-elect is going to similarly be concerned with making sure that we don't have potential foreign influence in our election process.

 I don't think any American wants that.

-Now with respect to uh how this thing unfolded last year, let's just go through the facts pretty quickly.
+Now, with respect to how this thing unfolded last year, let's just go through the facts pretty quickly.

 At the beginning of the summer, we're alerted to the possibility that the DNC has been hacked.